Recycled – Plantations – Native Forests?

 The plantation industry in Australia has been driven by the pulpwood industry and has failed to establish a viable resource for the hardwood sawmilling and value adding industries.
 While harvesting native forests is the most contentious of the mass timber production systems, it is certainly the most organic in the traditional sense with little use of outside chemicals and comparatively low energy inputs.

-The question remains however, is harvesting native forests sustainable?
+The question remains however, is sourcing timber from native forests sustainable?

-Radial Timber Australia supports a timber industry that is based firmly on sustainable yields and that protects the biodiversity of our native forests.
+Radial Timber Australia supports a timber industry that sources their timber based firmly on sustainable yields and that protects the biodiversity of our native forests.
 We do see that there is much room for improvement in current timber harvesting practices and would like to source increasing percentages of our logs from selective harvesting operations.

 In Europe and North America, native forests have sustained harvests over periods of thousands of years.
 To agree that native forests are able to be harvested means that there has to be an acceptance of change within the Australian Timber Industry.
 With sound management practices and these changes, selective harvesting may still be the most sound option with least overall environmental impacts.